 Stars: 2 out of 5.

-PS: I recieved an advanced copy of this book via NetGalley in Exchange for an honest review.
+PS: I received an advanced copy via NetGalley in exchange for an honest review.